adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/social.md

 on the authentication service).
 Cut and paste the Client ID and Client Secret into the boxes provided.
 Click on **OK** (at the bottom) followed by **Save** (at the top of the page).

+!!! info
-> You can define multiple providers at the same time.
+    You can define multiple providers at the same time.
 The code in the client determines what authentication mechanism gets used.

 You can test this just like Facebook.
 Go to https://_yoursite_/.auth/login/google with your browser.
 You should get something like the following: